Teuta: Reliability of accounts

 The most detailed account of Teuta's short reign is that of Polybius (c.
 200–118 BC), supplemented by Appian (2nd c.
 AD) and Cassius Dio (c.
-155–235 AD).
+AD 155–235).
 According to scholar Marjeta Šašel Kos, the most objective portrait of Teuta is that of Appian.
 Historian Peter Derow also argues that Appian's version, especially the story of the murder of the ambassadors, is more plausible than that of Polybius.

-Polybius's narrative, written almost one century after the events and generally hostile to Illyrians and their queen alike, was probably inherited from an earlier account written by the Roman historian Quintus Fabius Pictor (fl.
+Polybius's narrative, written almost one century after the events and generally hostile to Illyrians and their queen alike, was probably inherited from an earlier account written by the Roman chronicler Quintus Fabius Pictor (fl.
 200 BC), a contemporary of Teuta who was strongly biased towards his own nation.
 But if Polybius was ready to accept the negative picture of the existing tradition, as it confirmed his own negative views on women, he was also aware of Fabius's own prejudices and opposed them on some occasions.